 Samara van der Smissen, DVM

 Hans Christoffersen, DVM

-Dr Hans is filling in while Dr van der Smissen gets ready for her baby to arrive.
+Dr Hans is filling in while Dr van der Smissen is on maternity leave.
 He has extensive experience across many aspects of veterinary medicine including working in emergency medicine, establishing and running an animal shelter veterinary clinic and teaching the Ontario Veterinary College.

 When not at work, Dr Hans loves to play hockey and Ultimate Frisbee, and likes to dabble in photography.
 He spends his free time with his wife, specialist veterinarian Dr Jinelle Webb, his daughter, 3 cats and a Cavalier King Charles Spaniel named Homer.

 Tori joined Park Animal Hospital in July of 2013 after spending one year as a receptionist at an equine hospital, and 3 before that at a practice with 8 doctors for people.
 Her great passion for animals moved her from the human to the veterinary field, and she has never looked back.
 Tori is vegetarian and loves to be involved in the special bond that people have with their pets.